Public-Health-Scotland/COPS-public/README.md

 The COVID-19 in Pregnancy in Scotland (COPS) study aims to find out how COVID-19 infection during pregnancy affects mothers and babies.
 This is a repository for public facing information about the study, including:

-* Study protocol
+* Study protocols
 * COPS code - the R code used to generate the COPS cohort
-* Data Dictionary
+* Data Dictionary & Technical document.